andreterceiro/dio-ia--introduction/README.md

 Teacher talked that the main marco of start of IA were the studies of Alan Turing related to analysis if a robot can think like a human.

 Another example related to past was the story related to Frankenstein.

+Marvin Misky was the founder of the laboratory to study IA in MIT.
+He helped the first develop of thing related to IA.